foundry-vtt-community/wiki.js/home.md

 # Welcome to the Foundry VTT Community!

-**NOTE:** This wiki serves as a repository of community-curated information about the **Foundry Virtual Tabletop** and is 100% community-managed and run.
+**NOTE:** This unofficial wiki serves as a repository of community-curated information about the **Foundry Virtual Tabletop** and is 100% community-managed and run.
 We do not represent Foundry Gaming, LLC in any way.

 ## Wiki Localizations
 - **English :** [English](/en/home)